Florida–Florida State football rivalry: 2003: Swindle in the Swamp

 Florida State was ranked No. 9 and Florida No. 11 coming into the 2003 contest in Gainesville.
 It turned out to be a close and high-scoring affair, but it is most remembered for several controversial referee calls by the ACC officiating crew, and was christened the "Swindle in the Swamp" by several national and Florida sportswriters for the questionable calls on multiple fumble/no-fumble plays that went against Florida.
 Florida nevertheless held a slim 34–31 lead late in the fourth quarter when Seminoles quarterback Chris Rix hit wide receiver PK Sam for a 52-yard touchdown pass with under a minute to go, giving Florida State a 38–34 lead.
 Before the winning score, Rix had completed a first down pass on a fourth-and-14 play deep in Seminoles territory to keep the drive alive.
 The Seminoles went on to hold off the Gators, 38–34.

 After the game, a fight broke out on the field between the Florida and Florida State players after some Seminole players celebrated the win by jumping on the "F" logo in the center of Florida Field.
 FSU's athletic director apologized on behalf of the university for sparking the incident and both schools took steps to make sure similar incidents did not recur.

-The questionable calls by the ACC officials, headed by Jack Childress, prompted Florida AD Jeremy Foley to demand the officiating crew be provided by the home team's conference.
-This change took effect with the 2005 game.
+The questionable calls by the ACC officiating crew led by Jack Childress caused Florida Athletic Director Jeremy Foley to push for two changes which were eventually adopted across college football.
+Foley pushed the NCAA to consider using instant replay to review close calls, and after many discussions and a successful pilot program, the use of instant replay was adopted by most major college football conferences in 2006.
+He also proposed that officiating crews be provided by the home team's conference.
+Florida and FSU agreed to this change beginning with the 2005 game, and the practice has become standard across the NCAA.